aws-samples/amazon-forecast-samples/ml_ops/sample_data/FoodDemand.md

 1. Complete the [MLOps dependency stack](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/DependencyStack.md) prior to attemping the instructions below.
 The MLOps dependency stack creates necessary underlying permissions.
 This step only needs to occur once per AWS account.
 2. Once the MLOPs dependency stack is in place, navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) and select your desired deployment region.
 3. Click the "Create Stack, with new resources (Standard)".
-4. Provide "retaildemo" as Stack Name and provide the following URL as the Amazon S3 URL.
+4. Provide "fooddemo" as Stack Name and provide the following URL as the Amazon S3 URL.
 You may [download the file](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-solution-guidance.yaml) locally or clone using git.

 	 ```
      https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-solution-guidance.yaml